• Skip to Content

 Commercial HVAC Systems Applications

-Course covers various types of HVAC systems used in commercial buildings.
-Topics include all-air, air-hydronic, all-hydronic and unitary systems and their layouts for air filtration, odor removal, heating, cooling, and air distribution.
+Course covers various types of HVAC systems used in commercial buildings and the proper procedure to select and size for the primary and secondary HVAC.
+Content includes all-air, air-hydronic, all-hydronic and unitary systems and their layouts for air filtration, odor removal, heating, cooling, and air distribution.

 AHR 2144 credit hours (lecture: 3 | lab: 3)